rmiazza/tracer-transit-times/README.md

 ## Environment Setup

 We recommend using a Python virtual environment (e.g. conda) for reproducibility.
-The notebooks require the following Python libraries (as well as their dependencies):
+The notebook and script require the following Python libraries (as well as their dependencies):
 - Numpy (https://numpy.org/)
 - Pandas (https://pandas.pydata.org/)
 - Matplotlib (https://matplotlib.org/)